Old Business

 BEYOND THE HORIZON

 The owner of the KANSAS CITY ROYALS has been stating since 2021 that a new ballpark can be built for the same cost as renovating Kauffman Stadium, the fifth-oldest major league facility.
-The proposal has been controversial.
-“The K,” as it is sometimes known, is popular with fans (us included).
-Ownership has offered to pay only a small portion of the cost of a new ballpark while revealing that it is prepared to invest $1B in real estate outside of the stadium.
+The CHICAGO WHITE SOX have also expressed a desire for a new ballpark.
+The Royals have made more progress than the ChiSox but both schemes remain proposals.

 Finally, the commissioner of baseball, Fred-somebody, supports expanding the MLB to 32 teams.
 He has stated repeatedly that expansion will not occur until plans for the Rays and the A's are "settled," a term of art.
-Nevertheless, there are two more major league stadiums coming sometime in the 2030s.
+Nevertheless, there are potentially two more major league stadiums coming sometime in the 2030s.

 No comments: